Difference between Ping and Traceroute

 In computer networks, data is sent in small blocks known as packets.
-Each packet is transmitted individually and may also follow different route to reach the destination.
+Each packet is transmitted individually and may also follow a different route to reach the destination.
 Once all these packets of the original message reach the destination, they are re-assembled to form the original message.
-But, sometimes, it may happen that the web server is down, network congestion or some other technical glitch is there, that may prevent the message from reaching the destination.
+But, sometimes, it may happen that the webserver is down, network congestion, or some other technical glitch is there, that may prevent the message from reaching the destination.
 To diagnose such congestions and network failures, we use two common programs namely Ping and Traceroute.

 Ping – It is a utility that helps one to check if a particular IP address is accessible or not.
 Ping works by sending a packet to the specified address and waits for the reply.
 It also measures round trip time and reports errors.